LucHermitte/VimFold4C/README.md

 - [optional] fold a logging line spanning on several lines (`cout`, `printf`, `log(stuff << stuff)`
 - [optional] Fold visibilities
+- [optional] Merge function parameters when they induce fold lines too long to fit
 - `#include`
   - [optional] cut the foldtext line when it's too long to fit
   - [optional] strip the dirname of each included file to build the foldtext